OpenHFT/Chronicle-Map/spec/2-design-overview.md

 certain threshold numbers of unsuccessful attempts.

 > Chronicle Map implementations specialized for single-process access to instances may implement
-> some kind of thread queues and wake-ups on their runtime level; certain lock acquisition strategy
+> some kind of thread queues, wake-ups and cooperative scheduling on the runtime level; certain lock
-> is out of scope of the Chronicle Map data store specification.
+> acquisition strategy is out of scope of the Chronicle Map data store specification.

 ## The segment data structure